peteteaa/love/README.md

 To run, add a .env file and insert your API_KEY:"{API_KEY_HERE}" for Black Forest Labs

-Make sure requirements are installed through pip intall -r /path/to/requirements.txt
+Make sure requirements are installed through pip install -r /path/to/requirements.txt

-Run with python3 app.py
+Run with "python3 app.py" through terminal

 Our hack runs on Black Forest Lab's Flux 1.1 Ultra model, and is tailored towards generation of Valentine's day cards in the style of a collage